-Above - the grounded and roped Jack Hendricks is aided by Al St. John (as Tyler saddle pal 'Stub Macey') and Tom Tyler in TRIGGER TOM (Reliable, 1935).
+Left to right are Jack Hendricks, Al St. John (as saddle pal 'Stub Macey') and Tom Tyler in a still from TRIGGER TOM (Reliable, 1935).
 Note the zipper on Tyler's form-fitting shirt.
 Al did another with Tyler, PINTO RUSTLERS (Reliable, 1936).

 (Courtesy of Les Adams)

 Above - Guinn 'Big Boy' Williams as 'Two-Gun Smith' and Al St. John as 'Stoney Martin' in THE LAW OF 45's (Normandy/First Division, 1935).
 This was one of two early screen adaptations of William Colt MacDonald's 'Three Mesquiteers' novels.
-The other film was POWDERSMOKE RANGE (RKO, 1935) which starred Harry Carey, Hoot Gibson, Bob Steele, Tom Tyler, more.
+The other was POWDERSMOKE RANGE (RKO, 1935) which starred Harry Carey, Hoot Gibson, Bob Steele, Tom Tyler, more.